 Nissan scraps potential US$1b sale of battery unit to China's GSR

-As tightening global emissions regulations send global automakers scrambling to develop and mass produce electric cars, battery companies and auto parts makers are seeking to expand production of lithium ion batteries, a key component of these vehicles.
+As tightening global emissions regulations send global carmakers scrambling to develop and mass produce electric cars, battery companies and vehicle parts makers are seeking to expand production of lithium ion batteries, a key component of these vehicles.
 Investors have been buying into the battery industry.

 Since then, the deal has faced a series of delays, including prolonged talks between GSR Capital and NEC Corp, which holds a 42 per cent stake in the company, over the acquisition of its subsidiary NEC Energy Devices, which holds a 7 per cent stake.